fred9076/OPFA_matlab/README.md

     [2] The type 3 nonuniform FFT and its applications: (J.-Y. Lee and L. Greengard) J. Comput.
 Phys.
 206, 1 (2005).

-    Other NuFFT-3 schemes may also applicable, such as FINUFFT on: https://finufft.readthedocs.io/en/latest/
+    Other NuFFT-3 schemes may also be applicable, such as FINUFFT on: https://finufft.readthedocs.io/en/latest/

 3) db20.m is just a simple function to show image in Decibel